These links provide good advice for composing your personal statement, an essential part of your application:

 - Obtain letters of recommendation.

-- Request copies of transcript from the Registrar's office and send separately, or with application, as requested.
+- Request copies of your transcript from the Registrar's office and send them separately, or with the application, as requested.

 - Take graduate admission tests if you have not already done so.